Polydile/dile-components/docs/crud/ajax-form.md

 - **save-error**: This event is dispatched when errors are encountered while saving data in the form.
 The detail contains three pieces of data: `msg`, with the server's message; `validationErrors`, with the captured validation errors object; and `previousDetail`, with the complete Ajax response from the server.
 - **save-success**: This event is dispatched when the form has been successfully saved.
 The detail sends three properties: `data`, with the evaluated data from the response; `msg`, with the server's response message; and `previousDetail`, with the complete Ajax response from the server.
 - **form-canceled**: This event is dispatched when the cancel button is pressed.
 The form data is located in the event `detail.data` and a boolean `detail.isDirty` form state property.
+- **inline**: When this property is set to true, the form is displayed inline (in a row).
+- **actionIcon**: Object with an icon template (used the same way as the `icon` property in the `dile-icon` component).
+If defined, the icon is shown instead of the submit button.
+- **cancelIcon**: Object with an icon template (used the same way as the `icon` property in the `dile-icon` component).
+If defined, the icon is shown instead of the cancel button.

 > The component is based on `dile-ajax`, so you can also listen for the custom events documented in that component.